Research studies

 Epilepsy is a chronic disabling disorder affecting over 1% of the population who suffer higher rates of physical, mental and social disability and associated costs of over $10,000 per year.
 Neurosurgery can be curative in many cases.
 Surgery can have cognitive risks, however: up to 41% patients still suffer language decline after temporal lobe surgery1 and 44% suffer verbal memory loss.
 There is a dearth of validated, reproducible methods to simply and accurately predict patient outcome.
 My research mission is to develop standardized, evidence-based protocols to accurately predict patients’ real-world functioning after epilepsy surgery.

-Language fMRI
+Language fMRI brain map

 Clinical interpretation of language fMRI.
 To obtain an accurate picture of how clinical fMRI is used and interpreted, we surveyed 82 epilepsy surgical program directors and clinicians.
 In addition to using fMRI to identify the language dominant hemisphere, 44% reported relying on fMRI to guide surgical margins to preserve language function.
 Further, at most 21% sought to map other known language regions beyond Broca’s and Wernicke’s areas.
 Instances of unpredicted language decline were reported by 17%, and 54% reported cases of unexpected preservation of function.
 None of these cases had been published.